Kavithma-Thushal/LinkedIn-Clone-App/README.md

 1. Clone the repository: `git clone https://github.com/Kavithma-Thushal/Linkedin-Clone-React-Native.git`
 2. Install the dependencies: `npm install`
-3. Start the development server: `npm start`
+3. Start the emulator: `npm run android`
-4. Open your preferred mobile emulator or browser or connect a mobile device to see the app in action
+4. Open your preferred mobile emulator or connect a mobile device to see the app in action.
+5. Enjoy!

 ## Version